conduitio-labs/conduit-connector-stripe/README.md

 | `Cursor`        | string  | `id` of the resource or event          |
 | `CreatedAt`     | int64   | UTC timestamp                          |
 | `Index`         | int     | iteration position for cached data     |

+### Notes
+- Data from Stripe is sorted by creation date in descending order, with no manual sort option.
+- If the user changes the resource name when the connector was created and was already in use, the connector will start working with the new resource from the beginning.